bmitchinson/v2.mitchinson.dev/source/_posts/Hy-Vee-Internship.md

 <!-- more -->

 I'll be updating this post as my summer internship continues, but here's a look into everything I've been able to learn and contribute to the Hy-Vee Aisles Online App so far.
-The engineers on my team are *incredibly* talented, so learning from them has a privilege each and every day.
+The engineers on my team are *incredibly* talented, so learning from them has been a privilege each and every day.

 #### Week 1:
 * Set the Mrs. Pac-Man High Score 👾